Cardamine heptaphylla aka Pinnate Coralroot

 Pinnate Coralroot, Bitter Cress, Lady's Smock

-How to care for Pinnate Coralroot
+How difficult is it to take care of Pinnate Coralroot

 Pinnate Coralroot is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.